DD9/dd9/wp-content/plugins/postie/readme.txt

   * replying to an e*mail adds a comment to a post
   * fixed category handling to work with taxonomy
   * fixed one syntax error
-  * added option to wrap posts and comments in &lt;pre%gt; tags
+  * added option to wrap posts and comments in <pre%gt; tags

 =  1.1.1 =

 Below is all the of the version information.
 As far as I can tell there once was a guy named John Blade.
-He took some of the orignal wp-mail.php code and started hacking away on it.
+He took some of the original wp-mail.php code and started hacking away on it.
 He actually got pretty far.
 About the time I discovered WordPress and his little hack - called WP-Mail at the time - he went on a vacation or something.
 There were some problems with the script, and it was missing some features I wanted.
 I hacked away at it and got it into a place where it did what I wanted.
 I started posting about it since I figured other people might want the features.

 John didn't release any more versions at least up til July 2005.
 So I started accepting submissions and feature requests from people to help make the code better.
 In June/July 2005 I discovered a little plugin by Chris J Davis (http://www.chrisjdavis.org/cjd-notepad/) called notepad.
 I added a small feature to it (basically a bookmarklet).
 In the process I started looking at his code and realized how much you could do with the plugin system available in Word Press.

 So I decided to make an offical fork.
 I put up an article on my blog asking for new names.
 I picked Postie.
 I then modified the code to be a proper plugin.
 And the rest is history :)

 * BUGFIX -problem with subject
 * BUGFIX -cronless postie typo